Kavyakb58/Kavyakb58/README.md

 - 💻 All of my projects are available at [https://github.com/Kavyakb58](https://github.com/Kavyakb58).
 - 💬 Ask me about **Manual Testing, STLC, Selenium, Postman, TestNG, JAVA, SQL, and JIRA**.
 - 📫 Reach me at: **kavyakb58@gmail.com**.
-- 📄 Learn more about my experience: [https://www.linkedin.com/in/kavyakb58](https://www.linkedin.com/in/kavyakb58).
+- 📄 Know more about my experience: [https://www.linkedin.com/in/kavyakb58](https://www.linkedin.com/in/kavyakb58).
-- ⚡ Fun fact: I believe in making software better by identifying bugs before users experience them!
+- ⚡ fact: I believe in making software better by identifying bugs before users experience them!

 ---